mjezersky/robotcloudserver/openvpn_config/README.md

 ## OpenVPN configuration
 In this folder, you can find two files that can be used for server configuration - one of them handles robots on port 2105, and the other handles users on port 2106.

-To get this setup to work, you first need to generate keys, which is what an open-source tool **easy-rsa** [(link)](https://openvpn.net/index.php/open-source/documentation/miscellaneous/77-rsa-key-management.html) can be used.
+To get this setup to work, you first need to generate keys, which is what an open-source tool **easy-rsa** [(link)](https://openvpn.net/index.php/open-source/documentation/miscellaneous/77-rsa-key-management.html) can be used for.

 ## RSA keys and certificates
 To make this process easier, a bash script has been made, utilizing OpenVPN's easy-rsa.